Jimbly/dcjam2024/Jimb-TODO.md

 * hi score list

 Polish
+* enemy plays blocked sound and does shield floater if 0 damage
 * controller: can't level up: hit Y to open a dedicated screen?
 * add "cheat" to the menu - sets everyone to T2L2 and 100 max sanity and enables the "kill enemy" buttons
 * adjust fog colors and settings of all levels - backdrops too